wowario/xmrwallet/README.md

 Help us translate wonerujo!
 You can find instructions [On Taiga](https://taiga.getmonero.org/project/erciccione-monero-localization/wiki/wonerujo), and if you need help/support, open an issue or contact the Localization Workgroup.
 You can find us on the freenode channel `#monero-translations`, also relayed on [MatterMost](https://mattermost.getmonero.org/monero/channels/monero-translations), and matrix/riot.

 ### Disclaimer
-You may lose all your AEON if you use this App.
+You may lose all your WOW if you use this App.

 ### HOW TO BUILD
 Check out [the instructions](doc/BUILDING-external-libs.md)